Karakattakkaran: Release and reception

 Karakattakkaran was released on 16 June 1989.
 The film became a major commercial success, running for over a year in Nadana Theatre at Madurai.
+However, the producer made little profit because of the low price it was sold to distributors for.
 Ananda Vikatan rated the film 44 out of 100, calling it a simple, realistic village love story without much grandeur.
 At the Tamil Nadu State Film Awards, Karakattakkaran won the Special Prize for Best Film, and D. K. S. Babu won for Best Choreographer.

 Legacy

 Karakattakkaran became a cult film for bringing the art of Karagam into prominence.
 The car Chevrolet Impala, 1960's model used in the film became popular after the film's release.
 In an interview with The Hindu in 2002, Somasundaram, a real-life Karakattam dancer was critical of the film, stating that it was an "insult to the dance form".
 In a 2012 interview, Venkat Prabhu was asked if he would ever remake Karakattakkaran, and said "it would be extremely difficult to do justice to the original".
 In May 2019, Amaran expressed interest in doing a sequel with the original cast, which Ramarajan opposed the following month.